remblock/REMChain-Automated-Bot/README.md

 **Step 2: Obtain your Chat Identification Number**

-Theres two ways to get your Chat ID, the first is by opening the following URL in your web-browser:
+Theres two ways to retrieve your Chat ID, the first is by opening the following URL in your web-browser:

-[https://api.telegram.org/bot"TOKEN"/getUpdates](https://api.telegram.org/bot"TOKEN"/getUpdates) replace **`"TOKEN"`** with your bot token.
+[https://api.telegram.org/bot"TOKEN"/getUpdates](https://api.telegram.org/bot"TOKEN"/getUpdates) then replace the **`"TOKEN"`** with your actual bot token.

 Your Chat ID will be shown in this format **`"id":7041782343`**